 IAI_LICENSE_FILE to point to the location of your license file if you would like to place it elsewhere.

-When working with the system image, you can use Julia as you would normally, with the exception that the Interpretable AI modules are already loaded into the Julia session.
+When working with the system image in Julia, you can use Julia as you would normally, with the exception that the Interpretable AI modules are already loaded into the Julia session.

 There is no need to run